bakkerme/ai-news-processor/docs/rss.md

 # Feature: RSS Module

 ## Overview
 The RSS module handles the fetching, parsing, and enrichment of RSS feed data and comments.
 It supports both live HTTP retrieval and mock feeds for testing, along with utilities for cleaning and truncating content.
+The module also includes image extraction capabilities to support multi-model and image-specific processing.

 ## Features
 - Parse RSS and comment feed XML into Go structs
 - Fetch feed content over HTTP
 - Enrich entries with comments from separate RSS feeds
+- Extract image URLs from feed content
 - Dump raw RSS content to disk for debugging
 - Clean HTML tags and entities, with optional truncation
 - Mock feed retrieval for running tests without network dependencies